geographyclub/wikipedia-mapper/README.md

 ## Introduction

-Script(s) to work with wikipedia and wikidata for mapmaking.
+Script(s) to work with wikipedia and wikidata in mapmaking.

 ## Files